US Citizenship and Immigration Services

 Continue Reading Navigating Delays: The F-1 STEM EAD Waiting Game Considerations for Employees and Employers

 As noted in our post in February 2024, U.S. Citizenship and Immigration Services (USCIS) issued a final rule updating the H-1B cap registration process and creating a beneficiary-centric selection process.
-The rule took effect this year with the FY25 H-1B cap registration period
+The rule took effect this year with the FY25 H-1B cap registration period, which ran from March 6, 2024

 Continue Reading H-1B Cap Rule – Did it Work?